 It is important to stay calm after a motorcycle accident.
 The actions you take immediately following the injury will affect a personal injury claim if you decide to file one.
 If you suffer a motorcycle accident, call 911 immediately.
 Even if you do not seem to have sustained a serious injury, it is important that you have police officers there to write a report of the incident.
 Do not leave the scene before the police arrive, and do your best to make sure the other people involved wait for law enforcement to arrive as well.

 If you suffer a motorcycle accident, make sure to get the contact and insurance information from anyone who was involved in the incident.
 You will most likely need to contact them later.
 Additionally, write down information about the vehicles involved, including the makes, models, and license plates.
 If there were any witnesses, try to collect their contact information.
-Your Montana personal injury attorney may want to reach out to them for statements to strengthen your claim.
+Your Montana personal injury lawyer may want to reach out to them for statements to strengthen your claim.

 You should also document the scene as thoroughly as you can.
 Take pictures of the scene of the accident, the damaged vehicles, and anything else that could be relevant for your claim.
 It can also help to have pictures of any injuries that you sustained so that you have proof of how severe your injury was immediately after the accident.